HakubJozak/josef/README.md

 # Josef

-Josef is an educational programming language for beginners based on Ruby.
+Josef is an educational programming language for beginners based on [Ruby].
 You are guiding a robot through a grid world, learning the basics of programming as you go.
-It runs inside a browser thaks to [Opal].
+It runs inside a browser thanks to [Opal].

 Inspired by [Karel] and its many descendants.
 [Josef is Karel's brother.](https://en.wikipedia.org/wiki/Brothers_%C4%8Capek)